emilyjspencer/emilyjspencer/README.md

 &nbsp;&nbsp;&nbsp;💁 A recruitment Portal (React and Spring Boot) \
 &nbsp;&nbsp;&nbsp;💁 E-learning platform \
 &nbsp;&nbsp;&nbsp;💃A Dancewear app (React and Spring Boot) \
-&nbsp;&nbsp;&nbsp;🧠An anonymous chat application for the workplace, where employees can talk with others about mental health if they feel unable reveal their identity.
-Will make use of Websockets, STOMP, Socket.io, Spring Boot, React \
 &nbsp;&nbsp;&nbsp;🧘A Wellbeing App (Angular & NestJS) Will include a gratitude journal, breathing exercises, meditation zone, fitness tracker with data visualization \
 &nbsp;&nbsp;&nbsp;🎓A new Portfolio App (Angular) \